Why do cities need KPIs?

 The KPIs for SSC aim to assess how the use of ICTs has an impact on the environmental sustainability of cities.

-Implementing SSC KPIs also help businesses grow by boosting the performance and consistency of the desired outcomes.
+Implementing SSC KPIs also help businesses to grow by boosting the performance and consistency of the desired outcomes.

 These KPIs also allow for the demonstration of the feasibility of rapidly progressing towards the set energy and climate objectives at the city level, while proving to citizens that their quality of life (QoL) and local economies can be improved by consistently measuring energy efficiency and reduction of carbon emissions using ICTs.